fall letter: on slow living

 Share a meal that’s cooked together, not just served.

-Fall is not about chasing trends but about returning to what endures: the scarf you’ve worn for years, the sweater passed down, the boots that carry memory.
 It’s the season of layering — sweaters pulled over cotton, scarves looped slowly, coats shrugged on at dusk.
 Choose fibers that echo the season: wool, cotton, linen, cashmere.
 Soft sweaters, ribbed socks, corduroy trousers.
 These textures slow us down.

 In California, though, fall comes late.
 I wait for the first real chill or rainy week before changing my closet.
 In Los Angeles, where I live, it’s rarely cold before November.
 I keep a cardigan and jacket close, but summer clothes stay in rotation well into the season.